From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Preliminaries

 \subsubsection{Teacher Corrective Feedback}

 The feedback $\bm h$ can be defined according to the feedback type.
-For instance, in demonstration/intervention feedback, $\bm h$ represents the action the learner should execute at a given state.
-In contrast, for relative corrective feedback, $\bm h$ is a normalized vector indicating the direction in which the learner's action should be modified, i.e., ${\bm h \in \mathcal{H} = \{ \bm d \in \mathcal{A} \mid ||\bm d|| = 1\}}$.
-Accordingly, we define the \textit{observed action pair} $(\bm a^r, \bm a^h)$, where $\bm a^r$ denotes the robot action and $\bm a^h$ denotes the human feedback action, referred to as human action for simplicity.
-For absolute correction, we have that $\bm a^h = \bm h$.
-In contrast, for relative correction, we have that $\bm a^h = \bm a^r + e \bm h$, where the magnitude hyperparameter $e$ is set to a small value.
+In demonstration or intervention feedback, $\bm h$ represents the action the learner should execute at a given state.
+In relative corrective feedback, $\bm h$ is a normalized vector indicating the direction in which the learner's action should be modified, i.e., ${\bm h \in \mathcal{H} = \{ \bm d \in \mathcal{A} \mid ||\bm d|| = 1\}}$.

+Let \(\bm a^r\) denote the robot action executed at state \(\bm s\), and let \(\bm a^h\) denote the action implied by the human's feedback.
+For absolute corrections, we have that $\bm a^h = \bm h$.
+For relative corrections, we have that $\bm a^h = \bm a^r + e \bm h$, where the magnitude hyperparameter $e$ is set to a small value.
+For notational convenience, we represent each corrective feedback instance at state $\bm s$ by the action pair \((\bm a^r, \bm a^h)\).
+This action pair is used throughout the paper in place of the raw feedback signal \(\bm h\).